 Human Anatomy Course

-We will hold an anatomy orientation on April 11th from 5:30 p.m. to 7:30 p.m.
-Check your email for further information closer to the date.
+We will hold an anatomy orientation in mid-April.
+Check your email for further information closer to the time.
 At this orientation you will meet the professor of the course, teaching assistants, your classmates, and learn more about the requirements of the class including necessary materials and texts.
 If you are unable to attend, please contact Frank Washington for additional information at 215.596.8677.